Our Pages

 Personal experiences

-I have used a lot of Corn Silk in my practice when people are experiencing painful urinary tract problems.
-So long as I use it in sufficient doses I am confident it will rapidly ease pain and assist healing.
+I have used a great deal of Corn-silk in tea and tincture form when people are experiencing painful urinary tract problems.
+So long as I use it in sufficient doses I know it will rapidly ease pain and assist healing.

-Corn Silk is a herb that needs to be given confidently until its benefits have been obviously received.
-For example 10-15 grams a day would be the starting point for serious pain from an infection or a stone.
-This is a large amount of herb and at least one litre of freshly boiled water is needed to extract it for at least 20 minutes after which it can be strained off and drunk in divided doses through the day.
-This treatment should be seen to be averting the crisis within two days and can be safely kept up for a week.
+This is a large amount of herb (approximately one large handful if you don't have a scale that measures grams) and at least one litre of freshly boiled water is needed to extract it for a good 20 minutes after which it can be strained off and drunk through the day.
+This treatment should rapidly avert the crisis.

 TOP | HERBS A-Z LIST